uo-lca/CalRecycleLCA/LCIAToolAPI/README.md

 ## Access-Restricted Controller

-The `LCIAComputationController` is used for debugging and for certain maintenance tasks, including the initial population of the NodeCache and ScoreCache (`GET /config/init`), clearing and recomputing the cache in the event of a problem (`POST /config/scenarios/x/clearscorecaches` and `POST
+The `ConfigurationController` is used for debugging and for certain maintenance tasks, including the initial population of the NodeCache and ScoreCache (`GET /config/init`), clearing and recomputing the cache in the event of a problem (`POST /config/scenarios/x/clearscorecaches` and `POST